BumbrT/obsidian-reading-comments/README.md

 # Obsidian Reading Comments
 Plugin allows to create inline html comments while reading markdown notes in Obsidian.
-After commenting job done and finalized, original note with links to comments note could be extracted for integration with rest of the vault.
+After commenting job done and finalized, original note with internal links to comments note could be extracted for integration with rest of the vault.

 [Readme на русском](https://github.com/BumbrT/obsidian-reading-comments/blob/master/README-RU.md)